 Pursue a career devoted to the health care of active individuals through to high-performance athletes.
 You will develop the knowledge and practical skills needed for injury prevention, emergency services, and rehabilitation.
 Using the state-of-the-art PERFORM Centre, a research facility focusing on health through prevention, you will undertake musculoskeletal and postural evaluation, equipment fitting and selection, prophylactic and supportive taping and wrapping, injury assessment, basic and advanced emergency life support and first aid.
 Your educational experience will include foundations in human anatomy, exercise physiology, biomechanics, and nutrition as well as conditioning programs and rehabilitative techniques.

 *Admission is to the Major in Exercise Science.
-Students seeking admission to the Specialization may apply for a transfer after having completed certain courses and obtained a grade point average of 3.0.
+Students seeking admission to the Honours program may apply for a transfer after having completed certain courses and obtained a grade point average of 3.0.

 Minimum cut-off averages should be used as indicators.
 The cut-off data may change depending on the applicant pool.
 Applicants who meet the stated minimum requirements are not guaranteed admission to these programs.